DPIPWE/LIST_Tools_ArcMap_Addin/README.md

 **Previous versions of this software are no longer compatible with theLIST  as of 15 Oct 2019.**

+**Release 9 v03.03.00 is the last release compatible with ArcMap 10.6.
+It can be run by ArcMap 10.8 but will not run on latter versions of ArcMap**

+**Latest release, 10 v04.01.00 targets ArcMap 10.8.
+Is is not backward compatible to say ArcMap 10.6**

 [**TheLIST**](http://dpipwe.tas.gov.au/land-tasmania/the-list)  is a contemporary online service that provides access to integrated land and property information service.
 [LISTMap](http://dpipwe.tas.gov.au/land-tasmania/the-list/listmap) allows users to view and create maps from hundreds of authoritative spatial datasets, and find out more about the information shown on those maps.